On a visit to the Carpatair Flight Training School

 I didn't crash the plane, I even managed a few landings in the guidance of Dan Petrov, a very ambitious and knowledgeable young man on the flight.
 But I succeeded, along with Alina, to destroy a plane in the air because we exceeded the flight speed limit.

 Below you have a video with a flight simulation in harsh weather conditions.
 We have snow, fog, little wind and it is night.
 In such situations, they fly with autopilot and with the help of on-board instruments.
 In some airplanes, the autopilot does not know how to control the engines, and here the pilot experience comes.

 And some pictures with me, proud on the co-pilot's seat!

-The simulator is a "toy" that I would love to have in the living room, but I do not know yet if I want to go to piloting.
-For now I prefer to operate laptops!
+The simulator is a "toy" that I would like to have in the living room, but I still don't know if I want to go piloting.
+For now, I prefer to drive laptops!

 As a conclusion, I want to tell you that aviation is not done by ear.
 Not everyone can become a pilot, flight attendant or work in the industry.
 The aircraft are manufactured and tested for years until they reach the airline fleets.
 Each piece is checked and approved by different aviation organizations.

 The same goes for the on-board staff.
 Schools are organized, flight hours are gathered in the presence of instructors, qualified personnel.
 It takes about 1.5-2 years to become a line pilot, but it takes a lot longer to get a captain on a plane.

 When boarding a plane, you must trust the aircraft and the personnel on board.
 You have to think that the pilots and flight attendants are ready to provide you with the necessary comfort, but also to intervene promising in different unforeseen situations.
 I wish you a smooth flight!